What is an Autistic Spectrum Condition?

 How might therapy help with my autism?

 Therapy can help you come to terms with your diagnosis.
-It can also help you learn how your experience of the world is affected by your condition, and work out what changes you might make in order to make life more pleasurable and manageable in light of some of the challenges of living with the condition, which can empower you to live life in a way that works well for you.
+It can also help you learn how your experience of the world is affected by your condition, and work out what changes you might make in order to make life more pleasurable and manageable.
+A diagnosis can empower you to live life in a way that works well for you as you become more aware of the challenges of living with the condition.

-Some people gain a diagnosis having already experienced significant mental health issues or crises.
-When this is the case, alongside the above support, therapy can also help you with whatever issues have developed.
+Some people are diagnosed having already experienced significant mental health issues or crises.
+When this is the case, alongside the mentioned support, therapy can also help you with whatever issues have developed.

 What type of therapy will I have and what will it be like?

-The type of therapy used will vary depending on your individual needs and the therapist you see will discuss this with you and together you will decide the best way forward.
+The type of therapy used will vary depending on your individual needs and the therapist you see will discuss this with you.
+You will decide the best way forward together .

 When you first meet your therapist they will ask you about anything that may make the session more comfortable for you.
 For example, you may wish to sit in a chair that is next to the therapist rather than face them, you may need the temperature of the room adjusted, a noisy clock removed from the room, or a window closed.